This post contains affiliate links. If you buy through these links, I may earn a small commission.

 But what can we do for our tomatoes when a sudden frost is expected or the nights suddenly become a lot cooler?
 Tomatoes are heat lovers and they do not like the cold at all.

-But first, do they really need to come off the vine?
+But first, ask yourself if they do really need to come off the vine now?
 Is there any way you can add some frost protection to your tomato plant?
 You could use insulating blankets or several layers of Remay cloth.
 These will give you an extra couple of degrees of protection.

 If that won’t be enough, then yes go ahead and pick your tomatoes.
 If in doubt, PICK them.
 The last thing you want is to head out to the garden one morning to find your plants have been hit with frost or rot.
 Tomatoes do not like frost and even one light frost can be enough to kill your plants.

 Learn How to Ripen Green Tomatoes Faster

 Need to pick all your tomatoes because cold weather is coming?
-Got lots of green tomatoes that need to be picked from the vine?
+Got lots of green tomatoes on the vines that need to be picked?
 Here’s an awesome trick to quickly ripen tomatoes.

 Will Green Tomatoes Continue to Ripen off the Vine?

 You bet they will.
 Tomatoes are often ripened off the vine.
 Chances are, they were picked green and turned red before you bought any at the grocery store.
 They’ll still be just as delicious as any vine ripened tomato.

 And, you’ve probably already put a few slightly green tomatoes on a windowsill at some point, right?
 Actually, that’s not really the best place for it for more than a day.
 Here’s a better idea.